The inside scoop on how we increased sales on eBay by optimizing our listings

 Do not use more than two colors for text in your listing!
 Keep it simple, keep it classy.

 If you need to highlight certain sections of your text, choose one color to do so.
-Using more than two colors will distract your visitor and make it very disconcerting to read your listing.
+Using more than two colors will distract your visitor and make reading your listing very disconcerting.

-Take a look at the example image below of a listing, can you make out which text is the seller is emphasizing?
+Take a look at the example image of a listing below, can you make out which part of the text the seller wants to emphasize?
 Can you even read the highlighted section?
 Does the use of multiple colors look professional or juvenile and disorganized?

 Every element in the description must serve a purpose or a function.